peter7775/it-experience-base/README.md

-# IT znalostní báze
+# IT knowledge collection
-Easy to read, and work with - collection of IT knowledge, which is usefull for every day work.
+Easy to read, and work with - collection of IT knowledge, which is usefull for every day developerwork.
+Sorted in folders, focusing on different areas, constantly updated collection

 ## Write and collect in Obsidian

-Kolekce praktických IT znalostí pro každodenní programátorskou praxi
-## Spravováno v Obsidianu, jako kolekce MD souborů